Amazon Web Services

 permission as a security measure.

-- The IAM policy associated with the IAM role or user for the provider must include all optional policy permissions for Amazon HealthOmics.
+- Make sure that the IAM policy that is associated with the IAM role or user for the provider includes all optional policy permissions for AWS HealthOmics.

 Creating an Execution Role

-- Associate the execution role with the following Trust Relationship policy.
+First, associate the execution role with the following Trust Relationship policy:

 {